OldPatrick/buildpipe/README.md

 pip install git+
 ```

-<span style="color:red">It is highly recommended to NOT just clone the repo.
-Please use the pip install routine.
+<span style="color:red">It is highly recommended though to just clone the repo.
-In case you are using a new machine.
 Please upgrade pip first see next section "Troubleshooting Installation"</span>

 ## Troubleshooting Installation
 - it is possible that you have to be added to the project before using the pip installation, if none of the previous